Solving Alibaba Cloud API Signature Issues for Billing Analysis¶

 Execute Installation Instructions on Host¶

-Open the command-line terminal tool, log in to the server, and execute the copied 「Installation Instructions」.
-After installation, a prompt Install Success
+Open the command-line terminal tool, log in to the server, and execute the copied 「Installation Instruction」.
+After successful installation, it will prompt Install Success

-will appear.
-You can check the DataKit installation status, manual, and update records through the provided link.
+, and you can view the installation status, manual, and update records of DataKit via the provided link.

 Start Using "Guance"¶